NCCU-MCLAB/NCCU-Trace-Data/README.md

 NCCU Trace Data is a mobility model

-This data can be imported into "The One Simulator"
+This data can be imported into the ONE simulator.

 contact : 100753503@nccu.edu.tw